Here’s a List of All the Beer Drinking “Holidays” in 2022

 July 21: Belgian National Day

 Belgian National Day is like Belgium’s Independence Day.
-July 21 is one of Belgium’s ten public holidays and honours King Leopold I, the country’s first monarch, in 1831 after the Belgian Revolution.
+July 21 is one of Belgium’s ten public holidays, and it’s a holiday that honours King Leopold I, the country’s first monarch, in 1831 after the Belgian Revolution.
 Celebrate today but drinking great Belgian beers!

 Finally, a day dedicated for all you Hop Heads!
-Celebrate IPA Day by sipping on your favourite India Pale Ale, or try one you’ve never had!
+The first Thursday in August is IPA Day.
+Celebrate IPA Day by sipping on your favourite India Pale Ale, or step outside the box and try one you’ve never had!

 September 20: Sour Beer Day